 8. Identity Rapid technological change is disrupting established business models and strategies, demanding a more enduring basis of corporate identity.

-To fully benefit from the inter-dependency between sustainable development and commercial success, businesses need to articulate a clear purpose that can be linked to the SDGs and use it to shape the activities and culture of the organization.
+To fully benefit from the inter-dependency between sustainable development and commercial success, businesses need to articulate a clear purpose that can be linked to the SDGs and use it to shape the activities and culture of the organisation.

 Strategy and operating model